 Amended the rule to remove case initiating documents that are accompanied by an application for waiver or deferral of a required fee from the list of documents that must be conventionally filed.
-See related item C.3.
+See related item C.8.

 Amendment of the rule was preliminarily recommended for approval by the UTCR Committee at the fall meeting on October 15, 2021.
 The rule was then amended out-of-cycle by Chief Justice Order 21-051, effective February 1, 2022.
+No public comment was received.
+No action was needed nor taken by the committee.

-See explanation for related item C.3.
+See explanation for related item C.8.